In the Tall Grass: Plot summary

 Becky recites limericks to comfort herself as well as give Cal and Tobin an anchor point to her location.
 She spies someone ahead, and a man steps out of the grass.
 He introduces himself as Ross, saying that he is the father of Tobin and the husband of Natalie.
 He begs Becky to follow him, saying that she will be safe with him.
 Despite her reservations, Ross convinces her to follow him anyway.
 He lures her to a stamped-down circle of grass, where Becky finds Natalie's bloody, dismembered body.
 Ross explains that he found "the rock" and that "the dancing men have shown [him] the secrets of the tall grass".
 He attacks, but Becky stabs him to death with nail scissors.

 Cal, now severely dehydrated and exhausted in his attempt to look for Becky, feverishly drinks the gritty water that the grass grows in.
 Now crazed, he attempts to burn down the field with matches, but the grass is too wet to set alight.
 He finally runs into Tobin, who is eating a dead, rotting crow.
 Tobin explains that the rotting dog was his, and that "the tall grass doesn't move dead things."
 Tobin leads Cal to a clearing in the middle of the field, where a large rock covered with carvings of dancing men stands.
 Tobin says that the rock will help Cal find Becky like it helped Tobin find him.
 Cal, despite his fear of the rock and the strange carvings that seem to move on their own, gives in and touches it.

 Meanwhile, Becky gives birth prematurely and the baby is stillborn.
 Cal and Tobin appear and wrap the baby in a shirt.
 She passes out to "slurping sounds" and Cal feeds her the baby.
 Cal and Tobin drag Becky to the rock and throw her on it.

 An unspecified amount of time later, an RV full of hippies pulls into the parking lot of an abandoned church across the road from the field to have a barbecue.
 They hear Tobin's calls for rescue, and the whole group walks into the tall grass to help.

 Adaptations

 Director Vincenzo Natali had wanted to make a film adaptation of In the Tall Grass as early as 2015, when he stated:

+Who would think that grass could be frightening?
+Trust Stephen King and Joe Hill to find a way.
+They have transformed an otherwise innocuous Kansas field into a stage for some of the most disturbing horror fiction I have ever read."

 In May 2018, Netflix announced that it had purchased the film rights, setting Natali to direct and adapt the screenplay.
 In the Tall Grass began streaming on Netflix on October 4, 2019.